Coayala/MetaboDirect/docs/index.md

   -b STR, --biochem_key STR
                         File with the biochemical key to use for the transformation network (default: Default key) -t, --transformation_analysis
-                        Set this option to perform a transformation netwokr analysis of the samples (default: False) -k, --kegg_annotation
+                        Set this option to perform a transformation network analysis of the samples (default: False) -k, --kegg_annotation
                         Set this option to perform annotation of the molecular formulas usingthe KEGG database (default: False)